 How Andrew Helps Clients

-Andrew Giorgione assists clients with governmental relations, gaming, public-private partnerships and municipal law and finance.
+Andrew Giorgione assists clients with governmental relations, medical marijuana, gaming, public-private partnerships and municipal law and finance.
 He co-chairs both the firm's gaming and public-private partnership groups.

 He has represented both public and private entities providing legal and government affairs representation in Public-Private Partnership (P3) transactions throughout the Mid-Atlantic Region.
 For example: